 This recipe for Pomegranate Panna Cotta is the last in the series that I developed for Whole Foods using Clover Stornetta Non-GMO products.
 I have to say it has been creamy good fun working with both companies.

-Panna Cotta is one of those fall back on desserts when I need something sweet to serve after a dinner.
+Panna Cotta is one of those fall back on desserts when I need something sweet to serve after dinner.
 Being that most of the ingredients can be considered a staple, it makes it easy to whip up the morning of a dinner party or even the day before serving.
 I like to think of the base of a panna cotta as the canvas, and the flavoring comes by way of using different toppings or gelée as the finishing touch.

-For this holiday inspired panna cotta, I opted to use a non-sweetens pomegranate juice as I wanted the tartness of the pomegranate to blend with the creamy vanilla base.
+For this holiday-inspired panna cotta, I opted to use a non-sweetens pomegranate juice as I wanted the tartness of the pomegranate to blend with the creamy vanilla base.
 As well I never over sweetened my panna cottas as I do not like an overly sugary dessert.
-I used fresh pomegranate seeds as a texture rich garnish.
+I used fresh pomegranate seeds as a texture-rich garnish.
 Since this recipe is ultimately easy to make, you still have time to add this elegant but simple dessert to your holiday menu.

 As a reminder and to help spread the word about Clover Stornetta’s Non-GMO products, they are hosting a very fun photo contest.
 From now until the end of December 31, 2013, you can enter a photo, capturing a moment when you were enjoying a Clover Stornetta product.
-All you have to do is snap a photo, then tag it with the hashtag #cloverlover and share it on your favorite social media platform such as Instagram, Facebook or Twitter.
+All you have to do is snap a photo, then tag it with the hashtag #cloverlover and share it on your favorite social media platforms such as Instagram, Facebook or Twitter.
 There are two categories you can enter your photo in, they are: